NWP Monthly Digest | May 2026

 “That feeling of failure would remain with me for the rest of the time I was assigned to the White House.
 It was very difficult to see the faces of all the staff and press we had become so close to.
 They were having their own thoughts and grieving, no one ever said anything to us, but I couldn’t look them in the face without feeling guilty.”

-Those agents at the dinner bravely took action because they believe deeply that the system and the personnel they are protecting are worth personal sacrifice.
-But outside that room, a growing number of Americans do not feel that same sense of durability when it comes to their financial future.
+In the financial world, the risks are less visible, but the question of trust is just as important.
+The agents at the Correspondents' Dinner acted decisively because they believed deeply that the system and the personnel they were protecting were worth personal sacrifice.
+Outside that room, a growing number of Americans do not feel that same sense of durability when it comes to their financial future.
 Instead of a system they trust to reward patience and discipline, they see one that feels unstable, unfair, or increasingly disconnected from effort.

-For many people, especially younger investors, the issue isn’t just that they’re behind.
-It’s that they feel too far behind to play the game the “right” way.
-Building wealth slowly through disciplined, long-term investing can feel like a luxury reserved for people who started earlier, earned more, or simply had a different starting point.
+Financial insecurity—whether real or perceived—has given rise to something deeper than risk aversion.
+For many investors, especially younger ones, the issue isn't just that they're behind.
+It's that they feel too far behind to play the game "the right way."
+Building wealth slowly through disciplined, long-term investing can feel like a luxury reserved for those with earlier starts, higher incomes, or different circumstances.
+When the traditional path no longer feels viable, the alternative isn't withdrawal—it's acceleration.
+In that environment, higher-risk, more speculative behavior begins to feel not just appealing, but rational.

 "It's tough to make predictions, especially about the future."

-It’s not just the availability of tools like prediction markets, leveraged ETFs, or real-time trading platforms.
-It’s the environment investors have been shaped by.
+Jason Zweig recently wrote in The Wall Street Journal that the line between investing and gambling has become increasingly blurred—and more importantly, that many people are crossing that line without even realizing it.
+It's not just the availability of tools like prediction markets, leveraged ETFs, or real-time trading platforms.
+It's the environment investors have been shaped by.
 When markets feel like they only go up, and when downturns are brief and quickly reversed, risk starts to feel different.
 It starts to feel manageable—even controllable.

-As Zweig points out, investors don’t experience risk in a vacuum—they experience it through the lens of what they’ve lived through.
+As Zweig points out, investors don't experience risk in a vacuum—they experience it through the lens of what they've lived through.
 And for many, especially younger investors, that experience has been defined by rising markets and rapid recoveries.
+So when speculation starts to feel like investing, it's not necessarily irrational behavior—it's conditioned behavior.

 Prediction markets, sports betting, and similar outlets provide a mechanism for someone who feels behind to compress time—to potentially accelerate outcomes in a way that traditional portfolios cannot.
 And while these platforms offer speed and access, they're not immune to the same issues that have caused people to lose trust in traditional systems.

+The data reflects the shift.
 A recent Northwestern Mutual survey found that nearly a third of Gen Z individuals between 18 and 29 are either already allocating money to, or considering allocating money to, areas like sports betting and prediction markets.
-Of those, eight out of ten believe that riskier vehicles can get them where they want to go faster than traditional investing.
+Of those, eight out of ten believe riskier vehicles can get them where they want to go faster than traditional investing.
+For a meaningful segment of the population, the belief in steady, compounding progress has weakened.

+This raises a harder question.
+Is this behavior a response to financial pressure, or is it the product of an environment that has conditioned investors to expect outsized returns?
 An entire generation has come of age during a period defined by quantitative easing, rising asset prices, and limited exposure to prolonged downturns.
 For many, volatility has been something to trade—not something to endure.

 When trust in the system erodes, patience becomes harder to justify.
 And when patience disappears, speculation doesn't feel reckless—it starts to feel necessary.

-In the other, people are taking on more risk themselves—because they’re no longer sure the system will work for them.
+In one world, risk is absorbed by people who believe in the system.
+In the other, people are taking on more risk themselves—because they're no longer sure the system will work for them.

 Noble Wealth Pro Tip of the Month